MicrosoftDocs/well-architected/well-architected/security/application-secrets.md

 This guide describes the recommendations for securing sensitive information in applications.
 Proper management of application secrets is crucial for maintaining the security and integrity of your application, workload, and associated data.
 Improper handling of secrets can lead to data breaches, service disruption, regulatory violations, and other issues.

+Credentials, such as API keys, OAuth tokens, and SSH keys are secrets.
+Credentials can be static or dynamically created at runtime, such as OAuth tokens that live on the client side.
+Dynamic secrets still need to be safeguarded despite their transient nature.
+Non-credential information can be sensitive too.
+For example, certificates and digital signature keys should be considered secrets.

 **Definitions**

 |Term   |Definition   |